 The first Arkenstone release of Sauvignon Blanc was the 2006 vintage.
-The 2006 Arkenstone Sauvignon Blanc shows bright color (golden honey) – there are no grassy notes in the nose or on the palate.
+The 2006 Arkenstone Sauvignon Blanc shows bright color (golden honey); there are no grassy notes in the nose or on the palate.
 The bouquet offers some mineralities and notes of honey with tangerine blossom.
 The small amount of Sémillon also contributes to the very aromatic bouquet.
-It is a wine that shows excellent complexities of flavor, depth and viscosity.
+It is a wine that offers complexities of flavor, depth and viscosity.
 The palate reveals intense fruit including apple and pear with a nice note of spiciness (baking spices).
 The finish is lengthy with a pleasing crispness lingering with subtle flavors of grapefruit.
 Only 180 cases of this wine were produced.
-This is certainly not your quick to market Sauvignon Blanc – rather it is aged up to 2.5 years prior to release in both French oak and concrete ‘eggs’ with further time spent in bottle.
+This is certainly not a quick to market Sauvignon Blanc, instead it was aged up to 2.5 years prior to release in both French oak and concrete ‘eggs’ with further time spent in bottle.

 We re-tasted this wine in 2015 after it had a number more years of age; the color of the wine in the glass looks like a wine of much younger age.
 The bouquet has some age reflected in the aromas however this wine is just as balanced as when we first tried it.
 The tannins have held up well.
 They are delicate; both wood and fruit tannins and linger softly for some time on the finish.

 Arkenstone also produces a tiny amount of Syrah from grapes growing on the property (usually only 50 cases offered first come first serve through their membership list).
 Arkenstone is open by appointment for serious wine enthusiasts.
 Visits are relaxed and educational with visits to both part of their vineyard and winery.
 Tastings are hosted in a contemporary & chic salon in part designed by Susan.
 For more information, to join one of their membership levels, to join their mailing list, or to request and appointment, visit: www.arkenstone.com